SnowyPainter/Cloner/README.md

 ## What it does
 - Input: YouTube URL
 - Output: One highlight video under 60 seconds
-- Subtitles: Uses YouTube-provided subtitles or whisper, optional MarianMT translation
+- Subtitles: Uses YouTube-provided subtitles or whisper, optional NLLB translation
 - Processing: PyAV for shot detection, ffmpeg for render
 - Highlighting: Scores shots by motion + audio energy and picks the best <=60s combo